mimusa35/-WooCommerce-Checkout-Process/README.md

-# -WooCommerce-Checkout-Process
+# WooCommerce-Checkout-Process
-This Repository contains the test plan, test scenarios, and test cases for a WordPress Woocommerce Store.
+This Repository contains the test plan, test scenarios, and test cases of checkout process for a WordPress Woocommerce Store.